dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Two suspend states (blocked/suspend and ready/suspend)

     * Because block and suspend are 2 independent states(block: whether waiting for resources; suspend: whether in the main memory)
-    * May be there is a program waiting for user input, and at this time OS decide to move it
-    *  outof the main memory
+    * May be there is a program waiting for user input, and at this time OS decide to move it out of the main memory

     ![image-20190125114715372](image-20190125114715372.png)

-  * Reason for Process Suspension
+  * **Reason for Process Suspension**

+    * swapping: free memory
+    * Other OS reason: error handling
+    * interactive user request: user explicit call
+    * timing: suspend periodical processes when they are idle
+    * parent process request: Child process suspended by parents => coordinate the activity of various descendants

     <img src="image-20190125114813156.png" width="100%">